ancasimon/chatty-sundews/README.md

 * Validating that there is text so that blank messages do not get added to the conversation by mistake
 * Adding the modal that gives users the ability to change the color of the font and page display
 * Adding a Clear button to quickly delete all current messages
+* Making message cards responsive
+* Filtering access to deleting individual messages so that users can delete only the messages of their selected user

 ## Screenshots